kstatebioinfo/Irys-scaffolding/README.md

 perl ~/Irys-scaffolding/KSU_bioinfo_lab/map_tools/xmap_stats.pl -x sample_data/sample.xmap
 ```

-**bnx_stats.pl -** Script outputs count of molecule maps in BNX files, cummulative lengths of molecule maps and N50 of molecule maps.
+**bnx_stats.pl - **Script outputs count of molecule maps in BNX files, cummulative lengths of molecule maps and N50 of molecule maps.
 Script also outputs a PDF with these metrics as well as histograms of molecule map quality metrics.
 Tested on BNX File Version 1.0 however it should work on Version 1.2.
 The user inputs a list of BNX files or a glob as the final arguments to script.
-Use the "-l" flag to filter results by minimum molecule length.
+Users can filter results by min molecule length in kb using the `-l` flag.
 Things to add include switching between QC and cleaning.

-Script has no options other than help menus currently and min length but it was designed to be adapted into a molecule cleaning script similar to prinseq or fastx.
+Script has no options other than help menus and min length currently but it was designed to be adapted into a molecule cleaning script similar to prinseq or fastx.
 Feel free to fork this and add your own filters.

 ```
 perl ~/Irys-scaffolding/KSU_bioinfo_lab/map_tools/bnx_stats.pl -l 150 sample_data/Molecules*.bnx
 ```

 **flip.pl -** This utility script reads from a list of maps to flip from a txt file (one CMAP id per line) and creates a CMAP with the requested flips.